jasonbot/weblog/content/weblog/llms.md

 ## Every Prior Advancement in Developer Productivity Followed a Pattern Entirely Unlike this One

 I don't think an LLM is going to steal my job.
-Every change in technology that made devlopers more productive over the last 50 years has only increased the demand for software, and every productivity boost that was supposed to cut the number of people needed has only grown it.
-For example: your startup probably has more Infra/DevOps engineers than a startup of the equivalent size had Sysadmins in the pre-cloud era.
+Every change in technology that made devlopers more productive over the last 50 years has only increased the demand for software, and every productivity boost that was supposed to cut the number of people needed to make and run software has only grown the number of people involved.
+Examples: your startup probably has more Infra/DevOps engineers than a startup of the equivalent size had Sysadmins in the pre-cloud era.
+CRUD apps becoming easy to make with better tools led to a Cambrian Explosion of people writing CRUD apps.

 Usually improvements to the craft of software engineering have been via _better tools and languages_.
 In the instance of the LLM-assisted coding world, we have given up on the idea of amking a better progrmaming language and have instead decided we can't do any better and are using non-deterministic macro expansion/copy-paste agents in teh form of LLM-enabled development tools.